-If you have not yet embraced the world of video then please consider this as a strategy for 2018, if not, then I guarantee that you will be playing catch up.
-I keep hearing the statistics that 79% of website traffic will be driven via video by the year 2019.
-We can already see the signs.
-Our Facebook feeds are full of video clips, we have micro-videos on platforms such as Twitter, Instagram and Snapchat, and Facebook stories.
-If you have teenage children you will know that they spend more time watching YouTubers than they do watching regular TV.
+If you have not yet embraced the world of video then please consider this as part of your strategy, if not, then I guarantee that you will be playing catch up.
+It is estimated that 85% of businesses now use video as a marketing tool.
+We can easily see the signs.
+Our Facebook feeds are full of video clips, we have micro-videos on platforms such as Twitter, Instagram and Snapchat, and Stories.
+If you have teenage children you will know that they spend more time watching YouTube than they do watching regular TV.

 There is no magic formula